Runuply/protocol_repo/Biological_experiment_01_BMDM_OC_differention.md

 - Resuspend the cell pellet in the prepared medium and seed the cells in the dish.

 ### 5. Discard Attached Cells
-- **Day 2**: The next morning, collect the supernatant and discard attached cells by centrifuging at 2000 x g for 5 minutes.
+- **Day 2**: The next morning, collect the supernatant by centrifuging at 2000 x g for 5 minutes.
+Discard attached cells, which should be MSC.
 - Prepare a fresh 10 cm dish with 9 mL of complete α-MEM medium and 1 mL of L929 medium.

 ### 6. Observation and M-CSF Addition